KaushikTadepalli/Antweight_Robot/JOURNAL.md

 <a href="url"><img src="https://github.com/user-attachments/assets/3838813b-3006-431e-94cc-155952fafa89" align="right" height="200" width="auto" ></a>

 When designing the weapon, we also had to consider self-righting.
 In the ideal case, as we are being flipped over, the weapon hits the ground and flips the robot back up.
 However, if the weapon was not spinning or had stopped as it contacted the ground, we would be stuck in that position.
-To mitigate this, we decided to have the weapon ears on the upright be slightly higher than the top of the weapon, allowing us to spin up the weapon while upside down and pop back up.
+To mitigate this, we decided to have the weapon ears on the upright be slightly lower than the top of the weapon, allowing us to spin up the weapon while upside down and pop back up.

 All of these design iterations culminated into the current robot CAD.